10 Days in Japan: Itinerary, What to Do & Where to Go

 Walk with the geisha in Gion District (Gion-Shinbashi)

-Within Kyoto’s modern centre, there’s no more intriguing place than Gion District (Gion-Shinbashi).
+Within Kyoto’s modern center, there’s no more intriguing place than Gion District (Gion-Shinbashi).
 This traditional entertainment district offers one of the last remaining glimpses into Kyoto’s past with its old wooden merchant houses, restaurants, and teahouses.

 Gion District in Kyoto

 Besides simply taking to the streets, the most memorable souvenir in Gion-Shinbashi is a chance encounter with a geisha.
-The full authentic geisha entertainment package is exclusive and quite expensive; as a traveller, it’s unlikely you’ll experience it without prior connections in Kyoto.
+The full authentic geisha entertainment package is exclusive and quite expensive; as a traveler, it’s unlikely you’ll experience it without prior connections in Kyoto.
 But your chances of seeing a geisha wandering the streets of Gion are higher than anywhere else.

 If you miss out on spotting a geisha, don’t worry: There’s a daily cultural show for foreigners at Gion Corner that speeds through Japanese culture and traditions and features performances from geisha and maiko (apprentice geisha).

 Looking for the full Gion experience?
-Here are a few hand-pick Kyoto tours including Gion:
+Here are a few hand-pick Kyoto tours, including Gion:

 • Maiko Performance and Kaiseki Dinner: Can’t afford the full geisha entertainment experience?
-Treat yourself to maiko (apprentice geisha) performance while wandering around Gion.
+Treat yourself to a maiko (apprentice geisha) performance while wandering around Gion.
 The tour also indulges an epic Kyoto kaiseki (haute cuisine) dinner.

 Explore Arashiyama District